wing5wong/artisan-whs-static/source/_events/2022-07-07_future-focus-week.md

 Year 9 students, your turn will be in Term 4.

-Period 1 there is an Assembly for all Year 12 students to let you know about what courses are available for you in Yr 13.
+Period 1: Assembly for all Year 12 students to let you know about what courses are available for you in Yr 13.
 Please move to the hall promptly as there is a lot to get through.
 Period 2: Year 10 please go to the hall straight from your period 1 class but SIT with your period 2 class please so teachers can take their rolls.
 Period 3: The following Year 10 classes are to go straight to the LIBRARY meeting Mr Turner & your teachers there: SOC0; MKG :
 ENG0:ML : and SCG0: CRS